 Communication.
-The instructor will communicate with students mainly through the Slack application, Blackboard email and announcement functions, and official MavMail.
-The instructor will check email and Slack at regular intervals throughout the day and your communications will typically receive a response within 24 hours.
+The instructor will communicate with students mainly through Blackboard email and announcement functions and official MavMail.
+The instructor will check email at regular intervals throughout the day and your communications will typically receive a response within 24 hours.
 Emails sent over the weekend will receive a response by end of day on Monday.
-Either the instructor or course TA will respond to your email within 24 hours.